gura-lang/gura/reference/language-manual/en/02-Syntax.md

 This is parsed as `'ABCD\nEFGH\nIJKL\n'`.

 The prefix `R` also removes indentation characters that appear at each line.

-    if (flag) {
+In the following code, alhough the first string is placed at the top of the lines, the second placed after two spaces and the third followed after four spaces, all of them mean the same string literal.

+    R'''
+    ABCD
+    EFGH
+    IJKL
+    '''
+      R'''
+      ABCD
+      EFGH
+      IJKL
+      '''
+        R'''
+        ABCD
+        EFGH
+        IJKL
+        '''

+Each line needs to have the same indentation with the line that contains the string opening token `R'''`.
+Any tokens can be described before the opening token.

     print(R'''
     ABCD
     EFGH
     IJKL
     ''')
-    }

-Assuming that there are four spaces before the expression `print(R'''`, the parser would remove four spaces at top of each line within the multi-lined string.
+      print(R'''
+      ABCD
+      EFGH
+      IJKL
+      ''')
+        print(R'''
+        ABCD
+        EFGH
+        IJKL
+        ''')

 This feature helps you describe multi-lined strings in indented blocks without disarranging the appearance.

-A string literal prefixed by `b` would be treated as a sequence of binary data instead of character code.
+A string literal prefixed by `b` will create a `binary` instance instead of that of `string`.
+The prefix can be specified in combination with other prefixes such as `R`.

+    b'AB\x00\x12CD'  # a binary containing (0x41, 0x42, 0x00, 0x12, 0x43, 0x44)

+    bR'''
+    AB
+    CD
+    '''  # a binary containing (0x41, 0x42, 0x0a, 0x43, 0x44, 0x0a)

-A string literal prefixed by `e` would be treated as a string that may contain embedded scripts written in a manner for the template engine.
+A string literal prefixed by `e` will be treated as a string that contains embedded scripts written in a manner for the template engine and generates a `string` instance after evaluating the scripts.
+The prefix can be specified in combination with other prefixes such as `R`.

+    name = 'Mike'
+    e'Your name is ${name}.'  # a string 'Your name is Mike.'

+    names = ['Mike', 'Alice', 'Harry']
+    eR'''
+    ${for (name in names)}
+    - ${name}
+    ${end}
+    '''  # a string '- Mike]\n- Alice]\n- Harry]\n'

 A string literal can also be appended by a suffix symbol that has been registered in Suffix Manager.
-There's no built-in suffix for string literals.
+So far, the only suffix for sting is `T` that creates a `template` instance after parsing the content of the preceding string.

+    'Your name is ${name}.'T  # a template instance

 ### Operator